Arronk/My-Coding-Journey/LogR2.md

 Generators are new and confusing and I struggled in this area.
 Have to work tomorrow but i'm hoping to have week5 and week6 close to completion by the end of the week.

+## Day of FAIL: 13.10.18

+### Progress: Started and then fell asleep!

+I guess the drive to do this consistently is currently low since the big streak was broken.
+I started revising generators again as I wasn't happy where I left off then went to do my daily meditation and fell asleep!

+## Day 84: 14.10.18

+### Progress: Smashed it!

+Spent basically the entire day today catching up on 6.00x MIT course.
+Submitted all psets for week5 and Week6 which now leaves only the midterm left to finish off to get my certificate!
+Really happy with my effort today which definately makes up for the missed days earlier in the week.